Fujifilm X-A5 vs Sony A7 II

 |Fujifilm X-A2||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Fujifilm X-A2|

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the X-A5 and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.